For emergency after-hours pastoral care, call 713-826-5332

 Sundays, our guided tours meet at the rear of the church following the 11 o’clock service.
 You’ll learn some of the wonderful stories connected to this historic place.

-POSTPONED UNTIL 2019: Weekdays, a shorter, clergy-led tour is also available; meet at 12:35 p.m. by the fountain in the Bishop’s Courtyard following the 12:05 p.m. chapel service.
+Weekdays when the church office is open, a shorter, clergy-led tour is also available; meet at 12:35 p.m. by the fountain in the Bishop’s Courtyard following the 12:05 p.m. chapel service.

 Group tours are available by appointment; email Valerie Meisel to learn more and make a reservation.